coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

 ## Wrong branch - what now?

-OK I made a commit to the "wrong" branch and it is a public branch, what now?
+> *Help!
+I made a commit to the "wrong" branch and it is a public branch and I was told
+> I should not edit public commits, what now?*

 Solution: `git cherry-pick` the commit to the "right" branch: